nextdaymedia/cmp/docs/CMP-V1-TO-V2.md

 - [x] NDM refactors her code to be compatible with both v1 and v2.
 - [ ] Publisher refactors her code to be compatible with both v1 and v2.
 - [ ] Switch the CMP version from v1 to v2:
-    - [ ] If the publisher has implemented the _cmp.stub.bundle.js_ script, the CMP is managed by NDM.
+    - If the publisher has implemented the _cmp.stub.bundle.js_ script, the CMP is managed by NDM.
       NDM will update the CMP version.
 The publisher does not need to take action.
-    - [ ] If the publisher has implemented the _cmp.stub.custom.bundle.js_ script, the CMP is managed by the publisher.
+    - If the publisher has implemented the _cmp.stub.custom.bundle.js_ script, the CMP is managed by the publisher.
       The publisher must change the version of her CMP to v2.
-- [ ] CMPs and IAB vendors no longer support v1.
 - [ ] Publisher refactors her code to be compatible with v2 only.
 - [ ] NDM refactors her code to be compatible with v2 only.